 I’ve had a love affair with Lake Champlain for as long as I can remember.
-I spent most of my summers along these shores as a child, and was thrilled to explore some of Vermont State Park’s northern islands this year.
-The area in and around the northern reaches of Lake Champlain is home to 10 state parks — and I’m sad to say that I didn’t have time to explore them all.
-I knew I wanted to visit Burton Island, my all-time favorite Vermont State Park, but I also hoped to check out Woods and Knight Island, which are just a short paddle from Burton Island State Park.
+I spent most of my summers along these shores as a child and I try to plan at least one Lake Champlain vacation every year.
+The area in and around the northern reaches of Lake Champlain in Vermont is home to 10 state parks – that’s 10 out of 59 in the whole state!
+And the Lake Champlain Islands includes my all-time favorite Vermont destination – Burton Island State Park.

 First stop – Kamp Kill Kare State Park